 - Costs of finding contracts

 You just add it in as a flat rate claim for these expenses.
 There is no requirement to provide proof of expenditure.

 And FreshBooks has all your other work expenses organised, as usual.

 If you are only working on contracts that are inside IR35, then your corporation tax bill should be zero.
 This is because your income from IR35 contracts is considered a business expense, and your income is being taxed before you see it.

 HMRC IR35 rules say: “When you calculate corporation tax liability, deduct the amount of the deemed employment payment and Class 1 employer’s National Insurance contributions due on it.
 This deduction is only allowed when you calculate the taxable profits for the accounting period in which the deemed employment payment is treated as paid.”

 The situation becomes more confusing if you have some contracts inside IR35 and some outside.
-In this case, you will pay 19% corporation tax on your profits from work done outside IR35.
+In this case, you may have to pay corporation tax on your profits from work done outside IR35.